 Optional: An applicant may choose to upload their own internal project financials in addition to the required Homebuyer Development Worksheet.
 The Department will review them as a reference during the course of underwriting, however this upload is optional.
-If uploading, the applicant Specific Uploads section at the end of the application.
+If uploading, the applicant should use the Applicant Specific Uploads section at the end of the application.